Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Introduction

-As we shall subsequently discuss, attempts have been made to estimate $H$, but such attempts are at best heuristic, and there does not seem to exist any theory for validation of such heuristic procedures.
+As we shall subsequently discuss, although many attempts have been made to estimate $H$, most are at best heuristic, and in general there does not seem to exist any theory for validation of such heuristic procedures.
 For instance, we are unaware of any asymptotic theory of such heuristic inference regarding $H$.
-Moreover, to our knowledge, unless $H$ is known, there does not exist any asymptotic theory of inference for the other parameters.
+Moreover, to our knowledge, in the general setup, unless $H$ is known, there does not exist any asymptotic theory of inference for the other parameters.
 Our goal in this article is to establish asymptotic theory of both classical and Bayesian inference for fractional Brownian motion based $SDE$s, considering $H$ and other relevant parameters to be unknown.
 Among the other relevant parameters, here we focus on a single multiplicative real-valued parameter, $\beta$, associated with the ``drift function" of the underlying $SDE$.

 As we shall point out subsequently, for unknown $H$, the likelihood function does not admit expression in terms of the convenient Girsanov formula that is usually employed for inference when $H$ is assumed to be known (see \ctn{Norros}, \ctn{Klept} and \ctn{BLSP10} for example).
+In any case, in reality, continuous trajectories of the underlying stochastic process is not available, and the data are observed only at discrete time points.
 Hence, we construct a likelihood by discretizing the time domain $[0,T]~(T>0)$ of the fractional $SDE$ into $n$ time points, and quantifying the joint distribution associated with the $n$ time points.
 Our asymptotic setup is an ``increasing domain infill asymptotics" framework where both $T\rightarrow\infty$ and $n\rightarrow\infty$ such that $n$ grows faster than $T$.
 In particular, we consider two cases, namely, $n/T\rightarrow\infty$ and $n/T^2\rightarrow\infty$.
 Thus, the time domain is increased, but the number of discrete points in the time domain is increased faster than $T$, attempting to fill up the domain.
 This is the essence of increasing domain infill asymptotics that we employ in this article.

 In our asymptotics framework, we establish strong consistency of the maximum likelihood estimators ($MLE$s) of $\beta$ and $H$ and asymptotic normality of the $MLE$ of $\beta$, under mild assumptions.
 We also prove strong consistency of the posterior distribution of $(\beta,H)$ and asymptotic normality of the posterior of $\beta$, in the same increasing domain infill asymptotics framework.